khaledh/bitflow/tutorial/08_what_is_protected_mode.md

 ### 16-bit Protected Mode

-In addition to supporting rael mode for backward compatibility, the x86 supports another mode called **Protected Mode** that solves all those problems.
+In addition to supporting real mode for backward compatibility, the x86 supports another mode called **Protected Mode** that solves all those problems.
 Protected mode was first introduced in the 16-bit 286, which used 24-bit physical address space (i.e. max 16MB of memory) and 16-bit segment sizes (i.e. max 64K).
 Although it achives protection, this is still a restricted environment.
 In addition to the small amount of addressable memory and small segment size, currently there are no mainstream 286 emulators or 16-bit C compilers[^1].
 We  will have to move to 32-bit to leverage the available emulators and modern compilers such as GCC or Clang.

 [^1]: There are 16-bit DOS C compilers available (e.g. Turbo C or DJGPP), but they need a DOS environment to run in (e.g. DOSBox).
 This would complicate our workflow significantly and there's not much benefit from going through the trouble.